talkjs/tutorials/how-to-add-forwarding/how-to-add-forwarding.md

 - Added a conversation selection modal that loads the current user’s existing conversations, from which they can select which conversation to forward a message to.
 - Set up a backend that uses the REST API to forward the message to the selected conversation.
 - Styled forwarded messages so that they stand out as having been forwarded.

-## Limitation

-This example implementation of message forwarding only supports forwarding text-based messages, not messages that are location shares, [voice messages](https://talkjs.com/docs/Features/Message_Features/Voice_Messages/), or [file attachments](https://talkjs.com/docs/Features/Message_Features/File_Sharing/).
-To extend the current functionality to also include forwarding files, see the information on [sending files with the REST API](https://talkjs.com/docs/Reference/REST_API/Messages/#send-a-file).